 \section{Abstract}

-We investigate well-known \textit{verification} (decision) problems concerning graph properties in distributed networks, where nodes are augmented with labels (or proofs) that provide auxiliary information to assist local computation.
-These problems are commonly formalized in the framework of \textit{locally checkable labeling}: if a graph satisfies a given property, then there exists a labeling under which all nodes accept using a local verification algorithm, whereas if the property is not satisfied, then for every labeling of the graph, at least one node must reject.
-In this computation, nodes generally access a particular local neighborhood to decide whether to accept or reject (equivalent to LOCAL model).
-In this domain, $O(\log n)$ works like a gold standard of labeling size (the maximum number of bits for labels), in the sense that $O(\log n)$ label-size is often the best we can hope for most of the fundamental verification~problems.
+We investigate well-known \textit{local verification} problems concerning graph properties in distributed networks under the framework of \textit{locally checkable proofs} (LCP): if a graph has a given property, then there exists a proof, assigned by a \emph{prover} on the graph nodes, such that the verifier (a distributed algorithm running at every node) makes all nodes accept, whereas if the property is not satisfied, then for any proof on the graph, the verifier makes at least one node reject.
+Nodes generally access a constant ($\geq 1$) size local neighborhood, referred to as \emph{view distance}, to make a decision.